 I’m going to jump right into the nitty gritty on this one, because it’s on my mind and because I had to deal with it recently while I was doing work for one of my clients.
 Let me give you a bit of backstory:

-For two of my wonderful clients, I provide the service of searching for copyright violations of their Teachers Pay Teachers products and then sending cease and desist emails to the violators on their behalf.
+For some of my wonderful clients, I provide the service of searching for copyright violations of their Teachers Pay Teachers products and then sending cease-and-desist emails to the violators on their behalf.
 This is a process that sometimes gets a bit involved, and I’ve even had to work with one of my clients’ lawyers for violators who weren’t responding to (or even opening) my many emails.
 When I most recently logged into my client’s “legal” email account (A.K.A.
-I made a Gmail account called legal.myclientsbusinessname for this purpose), I saw the following response from someone I’d emailed about her school’s website having posted one of my client’s Teachers Pay Teacher’s products:
+I made a Gmail account called legal.myclientsbusinessname for this purpose), I saw the following response from someone I’d emailed about her school’s website having posted one of my client’s Teachers Pay Teachers products:

 So-and-so is no longer part of our staff.